 Getting used to a new product can be a pain.
 At Oxford Semantic Technologies we know this can put people off moving to something new.
 That’s why we care about our new users’ experiences.
 Although RDFox is cutting-edge, we want it to be accessible and easy to use.

-This short Q&A session has tapped into the experiences of Legislate’s knowledge engineer, Vaishali Raghvani.
+This short Q&A session tapped into the experiences of Legislate’s knowledge engineer, Vaishali Raghvani, as she began her journey with RDFox at the beginning of 2021.
 Legislate’s knowledge graph streamlines contract drafting and management for its users.
 It prefills the contract with domain expertise and aggregates statistics from and between contracts effortlessly.

 “I’m not the most experienced when it comes to coding, so initially I was a bit apprehensive.
 However, as soon as I got stuck in all of my worries or concerns faded away… I picked up Turtle, Datalog and SPARQL really quickly!
 The pattern behaviour of SPARQL is very easy to understand and makes it easy to spot your mistakes, since you just have to look at what went wrong or what you might be missing within your pattern.”